thomasrolinger/Chapel-SPLATT/README.md

     functions.
 This will involve computing the norms of each matrix column and then doing a reduction on those sums.

-5.)
-Get rid of nested class structures.
-Instead, using arrays of arrays.
-I believe this will work.
-Before I couldn't get it to work because I was trying to create matrices where the rows had different number of elements.
-In a Chapel matrix, that can't happen but if it's stored as an array of arrays, it should work.

 RESULT: This works for the 2norm but that is only called for the first iteration, so it doesn't have a big effective on the performance of the decomposition.
 It doesn't seem that Chapel has a max norm built in.